-At this time, the Board and management are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the financial report at 31 December 2021.
+As a consequence of identifying certain assets that could be sold by the Group, these assets have been stated at lower of carrying value and fair value less cost to sell.
+Significant impairments relating mainly to the factory building and construction-in-progress assets were made as a consequence of the decision to sell and resulted in the carry value of these assets of the Group reducing in 2022.
+At this time, the Board and management are of the opinion that assets expected to be sold will realise the amount at which they are recorded in the financial reports at 31 December 2022.
 No adjustments have been made to the financial report relating to the recoverability and classification of the asset carrying amounts or the amounts and classification of liabilities that might be necessary should the Group not continue as a going concern.
-It continues to be the Board's ambition that Range International goes through and beyond breakeven within 2022.
+It continues to be the Board's ambition that Range International continues to operate and manufacture and produce pallets from recycled mixed plastic waste in 2023 and beyond.